 If your car is not compact, do not park in a compact spot.

 Don't tailgate.
-And if someone is tailgating you, and you can get into another lane, do it.
+And if someone is tailgating you and you can move into another lane, do it.
 Douchnozzles also carry driver's licenses, no matter how unfair.
-If you can't get into another lane, you can do what I do (and it's rather effective!)
-I take my foot off the brake very slowly, so I'm slowing down a pinch, and I put my hazard lights on.
+If you can't get into another lane, you can do what I do (and it's rather effective!): I take my foot off the brake very slowly, so I'm slowing down a pinch, and I put my hazard lights on.
 That makes Douchnozzle believe something is wrong with my car, so he'll get into another lane to avoid being behind me.
 Try it!